10 Days on the French Riviera

 Just a 30 minute train ride from Nice, Menton is as close as you can get to Italy without actually crossing the border.
 It's smaller and quieter than most towns along the coast, except for one week each February when the annual Lemon Festival takes over completely.
 During the rest of the year, a half-day visit should be all you need to visit the colorful harbor, take in the views of France and Italy from the Basilique Saint Michel, spend some time on one of the many un-crowded beaches, and have a crêpe or a fabulous meal.
 Of course you could stay all day and enjoy the peaceful beaching or explore the gardens, museums, and Jean Cocteau murals dotted around Menton.

 A small medieval town perched high above the sea, Èze is an easy place to stop on your way to or from Menton.
 It only takes a couple hours to see the entire village, so you can keep your visit short or stay into the evening for dinner.
-The train station at Èze is at the bottom of the hill - plan for a hike up into town, or travel by bus or car.
+The train station at Èze is at the bottom of the hill, so plan for a hike up into town unless you're traveling by bus or car.

 If you can't make it to every town on this list, it's good to note that Èze offers a taste of the artistry of Saint Paul-de-Vence, has two perfumeries from Grasse (Fragonard and Galimard), and has some of the best views and restaurants of the entire Riviera.
-File this one under "must visit", and find the full travel guide here.
+File this one under "must visit."

 Right around the bend from Nice, it takes just 10 minutes to reach Villefranche-sur-Mer by train, 20 minutes by car, or take your time with a scenic walk or bike ride (public bicycles are readily available for rent in Nice).
-This harbor town might be outshone by its iconic neighbors, but it's the perfect spot for a relaxing evening and dinner along the marina.
+This harbor town is usually overshadowed by its iconic neighbors, but it's the perfect spot for a relaxing evening and dinner along the marina.
 The beach here is also a good alternative to busy Nice, and the colorful buildings will definitely make their way onto your Instagram feed.

 You face a tough decision in Antibes: town or beach?
 Of course, you should choose both if you can - but it will take at least a full day.
 It's an easy 30 minute train ride from Nice, and you can stop at either Antibes (the city) or Juan-les-Pins (the beach town).
-If you're walking from the city to the beach (or vice versa), plan for a 20 minute trek.
+If you're walking between the city and the beach, plan for a 20 minute trek.

 Juan-les-Pins beach is one of the busiest beaches I saw on the Riviera, but also one of the best: clear, shallow water, soft sand, and beautiful views of the mountains and the sea.
 Public and private beaches are equally busy here, so you can enjoy a lounge chair, locker, and food service or find a spot to roll out your towel for free.
-We opted for the latter, and I soon realized that I'm no match for the Mediterranean sun without a beach umbrella in my life.
+We opted for the latter, and I soon realized that I'm no match for the Mediterranean sun without a beach umbrella.

 In the city of Antibes, walk the Promenade Amiral de Grasse along the shoreline for the best views of the city and the sea.
 This town is more relaxed than most of the Riviera, so take your time to admire all the pastel buildings, and walk through the daily Marché Provençal - not so different from the markets in Aix.
 Visit the Picasso Museum for their small, well-curated collection and wonderful seaside views.
 Balance all your walking with a dinner at Brulot Pasta & Vino.